flynt-3650/java-exam-practice/CONTRIBUTING.md

         class CustomerAccount {}
         ```

-    - Interfaces: Names should be in PascalCase.
+    - Interfaces: Names should be in PascalCase and start from letter 'I'.
 They tend to have a name that describes an operation that a class can do:

-        ```java
-        interface Comparable {}
-        interface DataProcessor {}
-        ```

-        Note that some programmers like to distinguish interfaces by beginning the name with an "I":

         ```java
         interface IComparable {}